LOUISVILLE METRO CRIMINAL JUSTICE COMMISSION

 Elder Abuse Services Coordinating Committee – Paul Troy, Chair

-Established to help identify and coordinate the roles and services of local agencies which provide services to elder abuse, neglected and/or exploited victims.
+Convened to provide a forum to help identify and coordinate the roles and services of local agencies which provide services to elder abuse, neglected and/or exploited victims.
 The committee also seeks to promote quality services and protections for elder victims.

 Juvenile Justice Advisory Committee (JJAC) – Chris Brown and Beth McMahon, Co-Chairs